Tyler Matakevich

-Early years
+Early life

 Matakevich attended St. Joseph High School in Trumbull, Connecticut.
 He played linebacker and running back on the football team and also played baseball.
 He finished his high school career with 2,357 yards rushing, 1,355 yards receiving, 3,898 all-purpose yards on offense, and 371 tackles, 4.5 sacks, three forced fumbles, six fumble recoveries, and eight interceptions on defense.
 Over the course of his career, he scored 59 total touchdowns.
 During a pre-season scrimmage his senior year he broke his foot and wound up missing five games, therefore after high school graduation he attended Milford Academy.
 After one year at Milford Academy, Matakevich committed to Temple University to play college football.

 College career

 As a freshman at Temple in 2012, Matakevich played in all 13 games, making his first start in Week 5 against USF.
 He became the first freshman in school history to record 100 tackles, finishing with 101.
 As a sophomore, he had 137 tackles, one sack and one interception.
 As a junior, he had 117 tackles, 1.5 sacks and one interception.
 During his senior year, he became the seventh player in FBS history to record 100 tackles all four years.
-Leading Temple to the inaugural AAC Championship during his final year of eligibility, Matakevich received national honors including the AAC Defensive Player of the Year, the Bronko Nagurski Trophy and the Chuck Bednarik Award.
+Leading Temple to the inaugural American Athletic Conference (AAC) Championship during his final year of eligibility, Matakevich received national honors including the AAC Defensive Player of the Year, the Bronko Nagurski Trophy and the Chuck Bednarik Award.
 All three were firsts for Temple football.
 He also became Temple's third consensus All-American.
 During the 2015 Boca Raton Bowl, he broke the school's record for career tackles, finishing with 493.
 For the season he had 138 tackles, 4.5 sacks and five interceptions.